Jürgen Vollmer: Career

 From the mid-1980s, Vollmer also took set and advertising photos for American films for ten years, such as films by Francis Ford Coppola and Roman Polański.
-He photographed Robert Redford, Tom Cruise, John Travolta, Madonna and Cher, and his photos were used several times for film posters, for example for The City Shark and Lord of the Tides.
+Celebrities he photographed include Robert Redford, Tom Cruise, John Travolta, Madonna and Cher, and his photos were used several times for film posters, for example for The City Shark and Lord of the Tides.

 Vollmer returned to Europe in the mid-1990s.
 He first lived briefly in Hamburg and then for a long time in Paris, where he photographed several times during filming, including for a film with Isabelle Huppert.
 His photos for the film It Begins Today by Bertrand Tavernier were published in an elaborate book on the film, one of them also as a film poster.

 Since 2000, Vollmer has been living in Hamburg again.
 Since then, however, he has continued to work exclusively abroad, mostly as a set photographer for American films shot outside the USA.
-He photographed Gene Hackman, Denzel Washington, Brad Pitt and Angelina Jolie, among others, and took the poster photos for From Hell, Sin Eater and The League of Extraordinary Gentlemen.
+He photographed Gene Hackman, Denzel Washington, Brad Pitt, Angelina Jolie, among others, and took the poster photos for From Hell, Sin Eater and The League of Extraordinary Gentlemen.
 His portraits of female film stars often exude a "mysterious sensuality"," as stated in a major article about Vollmer in the German edition of Rolling Stone magazine in 2004.

 His Beatles photos have been published in various books.
 Particularly noteworthy are Beatles in Hamburg (Schirmer/Mosel 2003) and From Hamburg to Hollywood (Genesis Publ.
 1999).
 In 2009, steidl-Verlag published his retrospective photo book On Filmsets and Other Locations.
 A book with memoirs was published in May 2013 under the title How I Cut John Lennon's Hair, Ran Away from Romy Schneider and Made Catherine Deneuve Laugh.